 During my time as an undergrad at Yale I focused my academic effort around writing, performing, and studying violence in the performing arts—serving as fight choreographer for over 30 theatrical productions, operas, and films.
 The first play I wrote, DANGER MEN, AT WORK premiered as a part of the Yale Drama Coalition 2012 Playwrights Festival and is currently being adapted for the screen.
 Additionally, in 2010 I won a journalism grant through Yale to produce a documentary about sex-trafficking in South Africa and Zimbabwe during the Soccer World Cup.

 In 2014 I began my freelance writing career contributing to one of my favorite outlets, ManMade, a DIY website devoted to “creativity and the handmade lifestyle for the postmodern male.”
 Drawing on my adventuring background and love of literature, my writing there explored the intersections of cultural literacy, manual competence, and the adventurous spirit in an attempt to explore what it means to be a man in the postmodern era.
-I wrote many “how-to” articles as well as a number of cultural guides for ‘the everyman’.
+I wrote many “how-to” articles as well as a number of cultural guides for the ‘everyman’.
 I also contributed two articles per week to the blog of the upcoming social networking app, ManScore.
 My glorified listicles there covered everything from travel and adventure to entertainment, self-improvement, and style.

 Acting on the desire to better contribute to the American political process, I dove deep into the world of opposition research and background investigating by pulling freelance duties for the consulting firm, LM Strategies.
 Drawing on the research skills I honed at Yale, I compiled detailed background reports for senatorial campaigns, internal political organizations, non-profits, and numerous high-profile corporations and individuals.
-Within a year, I was performing similar duties for Smart Campaigns, only with a greater focus on the eccentricities of the Los Angeles elections office, court archives, and justice systems.
+Within a year, I was performing similar duties for Smart Campaigns, but with a greater focus on the eccentricities of the Los Angeles elections office, court archives, and justice systems.

 I’ve always been keenly interested in masculinity and the ways in which men choose to express it in their daily lives.